AdobeDocs/learning-manager.en/help/migrated/instructors/feature-summary/getting-started.md

 jcr-language: en_us
 title: Getting started as an instructor in Learning Manager
 ---

+# Getting started as an instructor in Learning Manager {#getting-started-as-an-instructor-in-learning-manager}

 Read this article to know how to get started as an instructor in Learning Manager.

 # Log in as an instructor {#loginasaninstructor}